10:30 am - 04:00 pm

 Chef Roussel is proud to call Café D’Alsace his home, and it’s one that he plans to stay in for quite some time.

 Our outdoor café is seated on a first-come, first-serve basis.
-For reservations please call us at 212-722-5133, we also accept reservations online via Open Table start here.
+For lunch or dinner reservations please call us at 212-722-5133, we also accept reservations online via Open Table start here.
 We always welcome walk-ins and if there is a wait you can enjoy a cocktail at our bar.
 We have an award winning wine list, and one of the best beer lists in New York City.